-- Ensure you're registered in ARCH 898 (Thesis Course)
+- Ensure you're enrolled in ARCH 898 (Thesis Course)

 - Check your student record to ensure that you have completed all required coursework for the degree.
 Your Academic Progress Report (APR) should only show "Not Satisfied" for your thesis course.
+Download and send a copy of this report to your Graduate Assistant.
 If other requirements are displaying “Not Satisfied” contact your supervisor and graduate assistant as soon as possible

-- Check your financial account to ensure all outstanding fees have been paid
+- Check your financial account in go.sfu.ca to ensure all outstanding fees have been paid

 - Date and time

 - Preferred location (online or in-person - if hybrid, see: Hybrid Defence Info)